PiyushMittl/java-TipsandTricks/spring.md

 **BeanFactory:** BeanFactory is like a factory class that contains a collection of beans.
 It instantiates the bean whenever asked for by clients.
 **ApplicationContext:** The ApplicationContext interface is built on top of the BeanFactory interface.
 It provides some extra functionality on top BeanFactory.

+***Question11:***
+What do you understand by auto wiring and name the different modes of it?
+***Answer:***
+The Spring container is able to autowire relationships between the collaborating beans.
+That is, it is possible to let Spring resolve collaborators for your bean automatically by inspecting the contents of the BeanFactory.
+Different modes of bean auto-wiring are:
+no: This is default setting which means no autowiring.
+Explicit bean reference should be used for wiring.
+byName: It injects the object dependency according to name of the bean.
+It matches and wires its properties with the beans defined by the same names in the XML file.
+byType: It injects the object dependency according to type.
+It matches and wires a property if its type matches with exactly one of the beans name in XML file.
+constructor: It injects the dependency by calling the constructor of the class.
+It has a large number of parameters.
+autodetect: First the container tries to wire using autowire by constructor, if it can’t then it tries to autowire by byType.

 [Spring interview question](https://www.edureka.co/blog/interview-questions/spring-interview-questions/)